 Media Advisory - Minister Mendicino to make a funding announcement

-OTTAWA, ON, March 7, 2022 /CNW/ - Members of the media are invited to join the Honourable Marco Mendicino, Minister of Public Safety, for a funding announcement to underscore the Government of Canada's efforts to help support and empower survivors of human trafficking in Burnaby, British Columbia.
+OTTAWA, ON, March 8, 2022 /CNW/ - Members of the media are invited to join the Honourable Marco Mendicino, Minister of Public Safety, for a funding announcement to underscore the Government of Canada's support to Indigenous youth in British Columbia through a new program to address violence.

 Following the announcement, Minister Mendicino will take questions from the media.